About

 Community-based Programs: We support Falls Prevention Programs, Brain Health, the Conversation Project and Savvy Caregivers.

 Conference Offerings: We provide knowledge about age-friendly living at many Maine Conferences and Expos.
-The Clinical Geriatrics Colloquium, the Maine Geriatrics Conference, the Portland Spring Successful Aging Expo, Midcoast Aging Expo, the Lewiston Aging Expo, UMaine Impact week, and the EAAA Healthy Aging Expo, are just some of the locations we present information about aging well.
+The Clinical Geriatrics Colloquium, the Maine Geriatrics Conference, the Maine Senior Guide Successful Aging Expo, Midcoast Aging Expo, the Lewiston Aging Expo, UMaine Impact week, and the EAAA Healthy Aging Expo, are just some of the locations we present information about aging well.